RazzkaRusmantoro/NeuroCode-Team-Lytical-CSIT321-Project/README.md

 ## Project Overview

-**NeuroCode** connects to your team’s repositories and turns a live codebase into something you can navigate, explain, and onboard onto without reading every file: structural maps of how components relate, documentation and guided paths tied to the actual tree, and workflows that highlight risky or high-churn areas.
-Under the hood it is built as **retrieval-augmented generation (RAG)**: source is **chunked**, **embedded** with transformer-style models, indexed in a **vector database** for similarity search, and only then passed to **LLMs** as retrieved context—so answers, docs, and assistants are grounded in your repo, not generic model priors.
-That semantic layer sits alongside **deterministic code analysis** (parse trees, dependency and symbol structure) and a **knowledge-graph** view of the system, so the product combines **structured graph signals + vector retrieval + probabilistic generation**. **The goal** is faster ramp-up, less stale institutional knowledge, and a shared picture of how the system works for everyone who ships code.
+**NeuroCode** connects to your team’s repositories and turns a live codebase into a navigable system.
+It helps you explain and onboard without reading every file.
+It provides structural maps of component relationships, documentation and guided paths tied to the actual tree, and workflows that highlight risky or high-churn areas.

+The backend uses **retrieval-augmented generation (RAG)**.
+Source files are **chunked**, **embedded** with transformer-style models, indexed in a **vector database** for similarity search, and then passed to **LLMs** as retrieved context.
+This keeps answers, docs, and assistants grounded in your repo rather than generic model priors.

+The system also uses **deterministic code analysis** (parse trees, dependency and symbol structure) and a **knowledge graph** view of the system.
+The product combines **structured graph signals**, **vector retrieval**, and **probabilistic generation**.

+**The goal** is faster ramp-up, less stale institutional knowledge, and a shared picture of how the system works for everyone who ships code.

 [![YouTube Demo Video](https://img.youtube.com/vi/0nnDuntck44/0.jpg)](https://www.youtube.com/watch?v=0nnDuntck44)